Last Updated on 9 months by DIARYNIGRACIA

 *Encourage a commitment to action and the development of lasting personal growth & change.

-*Maintain unconditional positive regard, which means to give supportive and non-judgmental, views, lifestyle and aspirations.
+*Maintain unconditional positive regard, which means giving supportive and non-judgmental, views, lifestyle, and aspirations.

 *Evaluate the outcomes of the process, using objective measures wherever possible to ensure the relationship is successful and achieving their personal goals.